 Over the years I’ve been developing film, I must have run into every problem in the book at least once.
-Whether it’s caused by an old camera slowly breaking down, or me not being able to get the lid of my Paterson tank on in time, I’ve learned how to overcome it.

 No images on the film, but showing frame numbers?